auth0/JWTDecode.Android/README.md

 Java library with focus on Android that provides Json Web Token (JWT) decoding.

 ## Install
-The library *will* be available both in Maven Central and JCenter.
+The library is be available both in Maven Central and JCenter.
 To start using it add this line to your `build.gradle` dependencies file:

 ```groovy
 compile 'com.auth0.android:jwtdecode:1.0.0'